AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ### Resolve errors with the Open Swoole installation

-If errors occur during Open Swoole installation, they typically occur during the `pecl` installation phase.
-Most common errors include missing `openssl.h` and `pcre2.h` files.
+Any errors that occur during Open Swoole installation typically occur during the `pecl` installation phase.
+Typical errors include missing `openssl.h` and `pcre2.h` files.
 To resolve these errors, ensure that these two packages are installed in your local system.

 *  Check location of `openssl` by running  `openssl version -d`.
 This command shows the path where `openssl` is installed.